Repsol Water Tool

 Management model

-At Repsol, we have been sustainably managing water at our facilities for decades by focusing our efforts on finding new ways to minimize the use of this natural resource, use it more efficiently, and preserve its quality.
+We have been sustainably managing water at our facilities for decades by focusing our efforts on finding new ways to minimize the use of this natural resource, use it more efficiently, and preserve its quality.

 reutilizacion de agua